Get Updates

 • Income tax assessment orders for the last 3 years.

-• PAN card and 12A / 80G registration certificates (if available).
+• PAN card and 12A/80G registration certificates (if available).

-If Upgrading an Existing Building
+If Upgrading an Existing Building:

 • Layout plan and details of current facilities.

-• Board resolution authorising specific signatories.
+• Board resolution authorizing the signatory.

-• A bond on stamp paper.
+• A bond executed on stamp paper.

 • NGO Darpan ID.